monikase/AI_Ethics/Fairness_Intervention_Playbook/1_CFT.md

 > - The decision changes only because gender changed.
 > - Therefore, the model is counterfactually unfair for this individual.

+### Important Limitation: Counterfactuals Are Estimated
+Counterfactual fairness cannot be directly observed from real-world data.
+We never see the same person both:
+- As they are
+- As they would have been with a different protected attribute.

+All counterfactual conclusions depend on the causal assumptions encoded in the model.

+Therefore:
+- Causal assumptions must be documented.
+- Sensitivity analysis must be performed.
+- Results should be presented with uncertainty.

 ---

 ### **Path-Specific Effect Analysis**